coder/docs/workspaces/editors.md

 directory=/home/coder
 ```

-The third way to access JupyterLab is locally with SSH port forward `ssh -L
+The third method to access JupyterLab is locally using the SSH port forward
+command: `ssh -L 8888:localhost:8888 coder.jupyterlab`.
+Alternatively, you can
-8888:localhost:8888 coder.jupyterlab` or use the Coder CLI with `coder tunnel
+use the Coder CLI to port forward using: `coder tunnel jupyterlab 8888 8888`.
-jupyterlab 8888 8888` Like the other two ways, make sure JupyterLab is installed
-in the image with `pip3 install jupyterlab` Then open a locally-installed
-browser and go to `https://localhost:8888`
+Now, open a local  browser and navigate to `https://localhost:8888`.

 ## RStudio